 Stages of the ITIL Lifecycle for Services

 All of these are linked to the Service Strategy stage as any decisions that are made in these three stages must be aligned with the strategic objectives of the service.
 The Continual Service Improvement stage envelopes all the other stages in the ITIL Lifecycle model.
-This means that continual improvement should be done throughout the service lifecycle.
-Not just and the end, after the Service Operation stage.
+This means that continual improvement should be done throughout the service lifecycle, not just after the Service Operation stage.
 Service management should strive to improve their service processes from the Service Strategy stage right through to the Service Operation stage.

 #1 ITIL lifecycle stage: Service Strategy.

-The first stage is of the ITIL lifecycle is Service Strategy.
-As mentioned previously, the Service Strategy stage is actually the core of the ITIL lifecycle for services.
-In order to have a better service management in a service provider organization, you need to have a consistent service strategy.
-Business objectives and strategies of the organization should be aligned with the long-term vision of the service provider organization.
+The first stage of the ITIL lifecycle is Service Strategy.
+As mentioned previously, the Service Strategy stage is the core of the ITIL lifecycle for services.
+In order to have better service management in a service provider organization, you need to have a consistent service strategy.
+The business objectives and strategies of the organization should be aligned with the long-term vision of the service provider organization.
 They should be the heartbeat of the organization.
-However, the business objectives of an IT service provider organization should be supported with IT strategies.
-Because, this is the core element of the organization.
-These IT services strategies belong to the first stage of ITIL Lifecycle of service management.
+However, the business objectives of an IT service provider organization should be supported by IT strategies.
+These IT service strategies belong to the first stage of the ITIL Lifecycle of service management.
 The Service Strategy stage describes the guidelines and objectives for the management of IT services that are aligned with the organization’s business objectives.